Great idea. How else will American schoolchildren be dumb enough in the future to vote Republican?

 Finally, in 1896, the Republicans hit on William McKinley, a genial Ohioan who seemed well equipped to lead.
 He made the U.S. a world power by annexing Hawaii and taking over the Philippines and Cuba.

-When he was assassinated, he was followed by Theodore Roosevelt, one of the greatest American political leaders whose efforts including destroying business monopolies that were strangling the economy, establishing minimum wages, creating the Panama Canal and setting up national parks.
+After his assassination, McKinley was followed by Theodore Roosevelt, one of the greatest American political leaders whose efforts including destroying business monopolies that were strangling the economy, establishing minimum wages, creating the Panama Canal and setting up national parks.
 Also, laws regarding child labor and food cleanliness were signed under his watch.

 Socialists had vainly advocated for them, but Republicans got them enacted.